-Nursery records and documentation that are not required to be kept are deleted or destroyed in line with the current data protection laws and our Privacy Notice which can be found [Insert details of where a parent can find the nursery's Privacy Notice].
+Nursery records and documentation that are not required to be kept are deleted or destroyed in line with the current data protection laws and our Privacy Notice which can be found on our website and notice boards.

 If Parents have a specific deletion or retention request regarding any data that we hold, please raise a query in writing and we will respond formally to your request.